nayladwn/NaylaDewanti_DECO2300_2025/Prototype 2/README.md

-# Interactive Prototype 2: Redecorating a Room
+# Prototype 2 - Vertical Unity Prototype

 This project is an **extended reality (XR) prototype** inspired by Planner 5D.
 The goal is to create an immersive version of a room planning app where users can interact directly with 3D furniture in a virtual environment.
 Instead of manually measuring or guessing layouts, users can reposition items naturally in XR to visualize their designs.